 Check out the conference schedule for the Latinx Leads conference.

-Our 2022 Spring Virtual Conference Schedule will be updated soon, but please check our 2021 Fall Latinx Leads Conference Schedule sessions to learn more about the content we offer.
+Check our 2022 Latinx Leads Virtual Conference Schedule sessions to learn more about the content we offer.

 Welcome & Keynote Session

 12:00pm – 1:15pm EST